caleblau97/victoria_stats/README.md

 Code found in postcodes folder (vic_postcodes/vic_suburb.ipynb)

 Below is a visualisation of the median ages throughout victoria.
 I plot borders for each locality and fill in the area based on the data value associated with its postcode.
-Grey regions do not have a postcode associated with the locality while red regions represent where no data is present of the postcode.
+Grey regions do not have a postcode associated with the locality while red regions represent where no data is present for the postcode.
 ![plot](./vic_postcodes/map_of_victoria_200dpi.png)

 Metropolitan Victoria